lolax/blog/content/blog/react-event-emitter/index.md

 ![prop drilling pattern](../../assets/eventemitter/propdrilling.png)

-But there are some issues with this prop drilling pattern:
+**But there are some issues with this prop drilling pattern:**

-* It can require a great deal of repetition
+&#8227; It can require a great deal of repetition

-* For example, intermediate components must act as messengers between the desired endpoints (grandparent & grandchild), which makes the event coordination brittle — if you remove or refactor any component in the middle of the chain, it can break your app
+&#8227; For example, intermediate components must act as messengers between the desired endpoints (grandparent & grandchild), which makes the event coordination brittle — if you remove or refactor any component in the middle of the chain, it can break your app

-* Furthermore, this pattern becomes more and more cumbersome the deeper your nested components go.
+&#8227; Furthermore, this pattern becomes more and more cumbersome the deeper your nested components go.
 You may have a parent component with 5 layers of nested children, and even if only the final child needs the prop drilled function, the prop still has to pass through every single intermediary.

-* Personally, this pattern feels unnatural in that it doesn’t structurally reflect my intent.
+&#8227; Personally, this pattern feels unnatural in that it doesn’t structurally reflect my intent.
 My desire is to have a grandchild of arbitrary depth be able to signal for the invocation of a function that belongs to its grandparent of arbitrary depth.
 Ideally, I would even be able to do this across non parent/child component relationships, like sibling or cousin components, which is not easily accommodated by prop drilling.

 Instead of passing a function down as a prop in order to let the grandchild update the grandparent’s state, you could also pass down an initial state (an object, not a function).
 Then, have the grandchild update that state locally however it likes.
 Here is an example of that:

 ![distributed state pattern](../../assets/eventemitter/distributedstate.png)

-There are a number of issues with this distributed state pattern as well:
+**There are a number of issues with this distributed state pattern as well:**

-* It creates multiple (conflicting) sources of truth, undermining the integrity of state
+&#8227; It creates multiple (conflicting) sources of truth, undermining the integrity of state

-* It doesn’t effectively resolve the core issue with event communication between distant components, just works around it (i.e., you still can’t communicate between sibling or cousin components)
+&#8227; It doesn’t effectively resolve the core issue with event communication between distant components, just works around it (i.e., you still can’t communicate between sibling or cousin components)

-* It is essentially a more intuitive but less effective method of prop drilling than just passing a function.
+&#8227; It is essentially a more intuitive but less effective method of prop drilling than just passing a function.
 It may be easier to reason about an object being passed as a prop, but this pattern has all the downsides of the regular function passing prop drilling pattern, as well as its own problems.

-I’m here to offer you an alternative to these two approaches, which instead meets the following criteria:
+**I’m here to offer you an alternative to these two approaches, which instead meets the following criteria:**

-* Establishes a single source of truth
+&#8227; Establishes a single source of truth

-* Eliminates intermediate messengers & reduces prop drilling
+&#8227; Eliminates intermediate messengers & reduces prop drilling

-* Better isolates responsibilities of stateful & functional components (ie. stateful components are responsible for calling their own methods to update state; functional components aren’t directly acting on state)
+&#8227; Better isolates responsibilities of stateful & functional components (ie. stateful components are responsible for calling their own methods to update state; functional components aren’t directly acting on state)

-* Relatively simple to implement; doesn’t require external libraries
+&#8227; Relatively simple to implement; doesn’t require external libraries

 ## Event Emitter Approach